Ideq/TUD_UAV_3D_Pathfinding/README.md

 				which are given to the UAV, by creating string signals, that are checked by the UAV-LUA-script.
 After the calculation is finished the next simulation-step is tiggered.
 This algorythm is repeated, till the goal-position is reached.
 				Afterwards the signals are cleaned up and some plot-data is returned to the main-script.

+                 ###pathfollowing.py
+              	        ####imports
+	     	                 numpy.py, for the arrays and some other mathematical operations
+	     	        ####functions
+	     	                 ######input
+	     	                 position, an array with the 3 coordinates x,y,z in meters which we get after pathfinding path, an array, contains 1 array for each coordinate, the length of these arrays depends on the length of the path
+	                         ######output
+	                         v_result, a vector which dicides how does the UAV go into the path. v_tangent_nor, the tangent vector after the normalization p_near, the nearest point in the path to the current position distance, the distance between the nearest point and the current position
+	                ######code
+	                if the distance is not too big, the v_result is combined by two vectors: v_approx_nor and v_tangent_nor.
+The v_approx_nor is the vector which we get from the difference between the current position and the nearest point.
+We also did the normalization.
+                       if the distance is very big, bigger than 0.2 in our case, the v_result comes just from the v_approx.
+It makes the pathfollowing faster.

+                ###Scene: hexagon_neu.ttt
+                         Abstract: In the scene we have the S311 building which contains the walls and the windows.
+The goal_new object is the goal which we want the UAV to fly to.
+You can also move the goal.
+The UAV script is the main part of the scene.
+It can control the UAV and also draw the path which we calculated.
+We learned from our betreuer Raul's script, which will also be discribed on the following.
+                         ##### UAV code
+                         unfinished

+                ### Rauls UAV code
+                         unfinished

 * The function **path_3d(pos, loop)** included in the file "PathGenerationCubic.py" takes as an argument an array of 3D points (pos) where the path should go through and a boolean (loop) which defines if the trayectory is closed or open.
 The return of the function is an array for each coordinate of the path and the time (path_x, path_y, path_z and path_t).